spinoza-centre/spynoza/README.rst

     $ git commit -am "Your message"

-Make sure you have a seperate feature branch for every distinct feature you're implementing.
+Make sure you have a separate feature branch for every distinct feature you're implementing.

 When your feature is finished, and you'd like to share it with your collaborators, merge your changes in develop without a fast-forward.
 First switch to the develop branch::